pbrisbin/pbrisbin.com/_posts/2014-03-30-applicative_functors.md

 more than one argument, the result is not a wrapped result, but another wrapped function -- does that sound familiar?
 Exactly, it's an applicative functor.

-Let me say that again: if you partially apply a function of more than one argument using `(<*>)`, you end up with another applicative functor which can be given to `(<*>)` yet again with another wrapped value to supply the remaining argument to that original function.
+Let me say that again: if you supply a function of more than one argument and a single wrapped value to `(<*>)`, you end up with another applicative functor which can be given to `(<*>)` yet again with another wrapped value to supply the remaining argument to that original function.
 This can continue as long as the function needs more arguments.
 Exactly like normal function application.

 ## A "Concrete" Example